rust-lang/rfcs/text/0000-default-field-values.md

 There a few aspects to note:

-1. The signal to noise ratio is high as compared to the notation in this RFC.
+1. The signal to noise ratio is low as compared to the notation in this RFC.
   Substantial of syntactic overhead is accumulated to specify defaults.

 2. Expressions need to be wrapped in strings, i.e. `value="2 * (1 << 20)"`.